nervosnetwork/rfcs/rfcs/0052-extensible-udt/0052-extensible-udt.md

 lock:
     <user_defined>
 ```
+The `amount` is a 128-bit unsigned integer in little endian format.
+The added `xUDT

-The added `xUDT args` and `xUDT data` parts provide all the new functions needed
+args` and `xUDT data` parts provide all the new functions needed by xUDT, the
-by xUDT, the detailed structure is explained below.
+detailed structure is explained below.

 ### **xUDT Args**